AhmedMohamedZein/Storefront-Backend/README.md

   3. `npm run start`  :

-        Will create a database called testdb then migrate:up all data then compile the typescript into javascript 'build the production file .js' then starts the server
+        Will migrate:up all the data then compile the typescript into javascript 'build the production file .js' then starts the server

   4. `npm run build` :